simphotonics/unitexpr/README.md

 normalization will fail with a `DivisionByZero` error).

-### 2. Scalar Quantities
+### 3. Scalar Quantities

-The class [`Quantity`][Quantity] represents a `scalar` quantity that can be expressed using a single numerical value (including complex numbers) and a unit.
-It is in fact a `qarray` with shape (1, 0).
+The class [`Quantity`][Quantity] represents a `scalar` quantity that can be expressed using a single numerical value and a unit.
+It is a subclass of `qarray`
+and has shape (1, 0).

 Objects of type [`Quantity`][Quantity] can be used to store physical parameters: